Arts in Ed

-As of 2017, Andy Wasserman celebrates his thirty-seventh year as a professional presenter of his original, one-man series of arts-in-education programs.
+As of 2020, Andy Wasserman celebrates 41 years as a professional presenter of his original, one-man series of arts-in-education programs.
 His extremely popular programs have been presented in thousands of schools involving students and faculty since 1979.

 Wasserman’s pre-K through 12th grade assembly concert performances, teacher-training seminars, hands-on workshops and artist-in-residence productions have been sponsored by premier booking agencies and arts non-profits that include Young Audiences, Festival of Music, Hospital Audiences, Culture Corner, Jumpstart, BOCES, the Dodge Foundation and Morris Arts.

 His three original productions are entitled "Making Music From Around The World," "Music: The Voice Of Unity," and "Instruments: Ancient To Future."
 Click THIS LINK to learn more about these programs and his instrument collections in greater detail.

 Information about programs for students with special needs and disabilities can be found AT THIS LINK.